-This company provides nearly every web hosting service that you could possibly need including VPS, dedicated servers, cloud-based and managed WordPress hosting.
+This company provides nearly every web hosting service that you could possibly need including advanced hosting like VPS, dedicated server, and managed WordPress hosting.

-The “managed” part means they host handles the technical details, like keeping those pesky WordPress plugins updated for you, updating the core, and handling security.
+The “managed” part means they handle the technical details, like keeping those pesky WordPress plugins updated for you, updating the core, handling security, and optimizing performance.

 Digital marketing services can easily cost five figures per project.
 There’s plenty of false and outdated information on the web about marketing tactics you should use.
-Add to the mix the numerous solicitations that small business owners receive — promising “amazing” results — and the result can be frustration and lack of progress.
+Add to the mix the numerous solicitations that small business owners receive and the result can be frustration and lack of progress.

 The good news is that some critical digital marketing services can be commoditized and delivered at bargain costs.
 That’s a core part of Bluehost’s strategy.